crxssed7/notable-figures/figures/James Gosling.md

 # James Gosling

-*James Gosling  (born 19 May 1955) is a Canadian computer scientist, best known as the founder and lead designer behind the Java programming language.
+*James Arthur Gosling  (born 19 May 1955) is a Canadian computer scientist, best known as the founder and lead designer behind the Java programming language.
 Gosling was elected a member of the National Academy of Engineering in 2004 for the conception and development of the architecture for the Java programming language and for contributions to window systems.*

 # Early life